Read This Post For An Unforgettable Trip To Nusa Penida!

 - I took this journey as I was staying in Nusa Penida for close to a week.
 However, you can make a visit from mainland Bali for a Nusa Penida one day tour which you can get for 330,000 Rupiah which is roughly $24.

-- Top Tip – Nusa Penida is a fantastic island to visit even if it’s just for the day, however, if you can try and visit and stay for a few nights, that way you cant take in the breathtaking spots, enjoy the culture of the island and get a feel for the way of life on there.
+- Top Tip – Nusa Penida is a stunning island to visit even if it’s just for the day, however, if you can try and visit and stay for a few nights, that way you cant take in the breathtaking spots, enjoy the culture of the island and get a feel for the way of life on there.
 You will not regret it.

 How to get around Nusa Penida island?

 Nusa Penida is the biggest out of the 3 Nusa islands, so it can take a while to get from one side to the other.
 If you are doing the Nusa Penida island tour they will arrange transport.

 Renting a scooter on Nusa Penida – If you’re looking for an adventurous ride, then you should opt for renting a bike.
 This is the best way to get around Nusa Penida.
 This costs around IDR 50,000 and is easily rentable straight from the harbour.
 However, be careful as roads in Nusa Penida are narrow and can get pretty crazy in places.
 But you’ll be all good if you take your time.

 Are you visiting Ubud after Nusa Penida?
 You should check out the best things to do in Ubud, Bali